-NR1: Climate change is a global issue that will require action at all levels.
+Ref Issue NR1 Climate change is global issue that will require action at all levels.
 The 2RLDP will need to address the issues causing climate change and ensure climate change resilience and mitigation are fundamental elements in the design and layout of all new development.

-NR2: The impacts of Covid-19, Brexit and the war in Ukraine have had significant adverse impacts upon the country's economy through business closures and supply chain issues.
-The Revised Preferred Strategy seeks economic growth through the plan period so the 2RLDP will need to directly address these issues.

-NR3: The need to decarbonise is a national priority and the 2RLDP will need to proactively promote zero carbon energy generation in combination with reducing energy consumption and increasing energy efficiency.

-NR4: Wales has a housing shortage as a result of the under-provision of housebuilding over an extended period of time.
+NR2 The Impacts of Covid-19, Brexit and the war in Ukraine have had significant adverse impacts upon the country's economy through business closures and supply chain issues.
+The Preferred Strategy seeks economic growth through the plan period so the 2RLDP will need to directly address these issues.
+NR3 The need to decarbonise is a nation priority and the 2RLDP will need to proactively promote zero carbon energy generation in combination with reducing energy consumption and increasing energy efficiency.
+NR4 Wales has a housing shortage as a result of the under-provision of house-building over an extended period of time.
 The 2RLDP will need to promote and deliver both market and affordable housing in places where people want to live in order to provide people with the homes they want to live in.

-NR5: The South East Wales Metro will help deliver an integrated public transport network across the region.
-The 2RLDP will need to give effect to locally applicable Metro priorities in land-use terms and acting as a mechanism for the delivery of specific proposals.

-NR6: The Sustainable Communities for Learning programme is a significant, long-term capital investment programme to create a generation of 21st century schools, involving collaborative working between Welsh Government and local authorities.
+NR5 The South Wales Metro will help deliver an integrated public transport network across the region.
+The 2RLDP will need to give effect to locally -applicable Metro priorities in land-use terms, % act as a mechanism for delivery of specific proposals.
+NR6 The 21st Century Schools programme is a significant, long-term capital investment programme, involving collaborative working between Welsh Government and local authorities.
 The 2RLDP will enable the delivery of specific proposals within the County Borough, in land-use terms.

-NR7: The County Borough is at the heart of the national growth area identified in Future Wales.
-The 2RLDP will need to accommodate growth at a level commensurate to the national growth area designation.
+NR7 The County Borough is at the heart of the national growth area identified in Future Wales.
+The 2RLDP will need to accommodate growth and growth at a level commensurate to the national growth area designation.

-Environmental Issues

-EN1: As part of the climate change emergency addressing decarbonisation is a key driver for delivering change.
-The Council has declared a 'climate emergency' which will involve a number of measures, including:

-- Promoting and delivering renewable energy generation schemes; - Promoting climate change adaptation and mitigation through development schemes; - Embracing sustainable drainage and reducing flood risk; - Promoting a significant modal shift to sustainable transport (rail, bus, cycling and walking); - Providing electric charging facilities for electric vehicles.

-EN2: The 2RLDP will also need to address air quality issues in the County Borough, particularly those arising from transport related activity, which has led to 2 Air Quality Management Areas being identified.

-EN3: The 2RLDP will need to maximise the benefits arising from the South Wales Metro investment and should promote further improvements and additions to the transport network;

-EN4: The 2RLDP will need to ensure the maintenance and enhancement of blue and green infrastructure is a fundamental element in the design of all development.
-In addition, the 2RLDP will need to protect and enhance:

-- Areas of ecological and geological importance;

-- Areas of high landscape value;

-- Important areas of open space.

-EN5: The 2RLDP will look to utilise brownfield land before greenfield land in the first instance, though this does not mean that greenfield development should not take place where insufficient viable and deliverable brownfield sites are available to meet the County Borough requirements.

-EN6: The County Borough contains a number of priority habitats that support ecological connectivity.
-The 2RLDP should support and enhance this network and maximise opportunities for biodiversity net gain and the improvement of ecological links.